thinwoodsman/thinwoodsman.github.io/_posts/2024-06-20-Quickie-ROCM-VLLM-Build-Errors.md

 tags: ROCm PyTorch HIP LLM AI Quickies
 category: bug
 ---
 Quick background: The Framework 16 has a Radeon 7700S discrete GPU in addition to its Radeon 780M integrated GPU.
-HIP detects these cards as gfx1102 and gfx1103 (I haven't determined which is which).
+HIP detects these cards as gfx1102 and gfx1103 (respectively, the 7700S and the iGPU, according to rocminfo).

 Right off the bat, VLLM requires CUDA, which is a no-go if you haven't overpaid for an NVidia card in recent years.
 But there is a [https://github.com/EmbeddedLLM/vllm-rocm](VLLM ROCm fork) and it *seems* like it should work.